mosra/magnum-website/content/showcase/primitives.rst

 .. block-info:: Source code and documentation

-    You can find :gh:`source code of this example <mosra/magnum-examples$master/src/primitives>` on GitHub.
-This example is also thoroughly explained :dox:`in the documentation <examples-primitives>`.
+    You can find a thorough tutorial together with source code of this example :dox:`in the documentation <examples-primitives>`.